sstadick/cargo-bundle-licenses/README.md

 A package license may receive a confidence warning stating that `cargo-bundle-licenses` is "unsure" or "semi" confident.
 This means that when the found license was compared to a template license it was found to have diverged in more than a few words.
 You should verify that the licence text is in fact correct in these cases.

-## Include your THIRDPARTY file in your distribution

-In your `Cargo.toml` add an `include: ["THIRDPARTY.json"]` to make sure your licenses go with you after all this hard work.
-See [docs](https://doc.rust-lang.org/cargo/reference/manifest.html#the-exclude-and-include-fields).

 ## Attributions

 This crate was heavily inspired by [`cargo-lichking`](https://github.com/Nemo157/cargo-lichking).